 My book Ausländer, about a teenager in Berlin during the war, came out in 2009.
-Published in eight different languages, it’s been shortlisted for 20 book awards and has taken me all over the UK, and also to Europe and Australia.
+Published in eight different languages, it’s won six book awards, has been shortlisted for 16 others and has taken me all over the UK, and also to Europe and Australia.

 Following Ausländer, I wrote Cabinet of Curiosities, a story set in Renaissance Prague featuring large doses of alchemy, skulduggery and the Inquisition.
-My sixth historical novel for Bloomsbury, Sektion 20, about teenagers in Cold War Berlin, was published in September, 2011.
+My sixth historical novel for Bloomsbury, Sektion 20, about teenagers in Cold War Berlin, was published in September, 2011 and won the 2012 Historical Association Young Quills Award.
 These three novels have a common theme – their heroes and heroines all face political or religious extremism.

-My latest book, Eleven Eleven, is about three combatants who are thrown together on the last day of the First World War.
-It is published in October 2012.
+More recently I've written Eleven Eleven, about three young combatants who are thrown together on the last day of the First World War.
+It won the 2013 Historical Association Young Quills Book Award.

 Please see the heading ‘Schools and Festivals’ below, if you would like me to visit your school to talk about my books.

-I've worked in publishing for over twenty five years.
+I've worked in publishing for thirty years.
 I went freelance in 1999 after eight years with Usborne, where I was a senior editor.
 Before that I worked for Time-Life, BBC Books, the Science Museum and the National Sound Archive.

 History is my specialist subject but I also enjoy writing about natural history, science, geography, in fact almost anything, apart from golf and mechanical engineering.
 I have a shamefully encyclopaedic knowledge of popular music, and have presented occasional programmes on local radio station WCR 101.8 FM.